 Step 9: Thicken the sauce

-Place the meat on a platter and spoon the warm sauce over them, then arrange the bok choy on the side.
+Spoon the warm sauce over the meat.
+Then, arrange the bok choy on the side and serve!

-Serve your Pata tim with a side of steamed white rice and enjoy!
+Serve your Pata Tim with steamed rice and enjoy!

 Recipe FAQs

-Yes, while pork hock is traditional for its gelatinous texture when cooked, you can use other cuts like pork belly or shoulder.
-These cuts may cook faster and offer a different texture but can still be delicious.
+Yes, absolutely!
+Pork hock is traditional because it becomes tender and gelatinous when slow-cooked, but you can also use cuts like pork belly or pork shoulder.
+They may cook a bit faster and have a different texture, but they’ll still turn out delicious.

-Pork hock and pork leg are different parts of the pig.
-The pork hock is the lower section near the foot, known for its tough, gelatinous texture that is ideal for slow cooking.
-The pork leg is the upper part, leaner and better suited for roasting.
+Not quite—they’re different parts of the pig.
+The pork hock comes from the lower part, near the foot.
+It’s tougher but becomes tender and gelatinous when slow-cooked.
+The pork leg is from the upper part and is much leaner, making it better for roasting.

-Yes, Pata Tim can be made ahead of time and often tastes even better the next day as the flavors have more time to meld.
-Just reheat it slowly over low heat or in a microwave before serving.
+Yes, you can make Pata Tim ahead of time.
+It often tastes even better the next day as the flavors develop more.
+Just reheat it gently over low heat or in the microwave before serving.

-- Lumpia Shanghai: These are fried spring rolls filled with a mixture of meat and vegetables wrapped in lumpia wrappers.
+- Lumpia Shanghai: Crispy fried spring rolls filled with ground meat and vegetables, wrapped in lumpia wrappers.

-- Siopao: Steamed or baked buns filled with savory meat fillings such as asado (sweet pork) or bola-bola (meatball).
+- Siopao: Steamed or baked buns filled with savory meat, like sweet pork (asado) or meatballs (bola-bola).

-- Siomai: This traditional Chinese dumpling is often made with a mixture of ground pork, shrimp, and extenders like singkamas (jicama) or mushrooms, wrapped in wonton wrappers and steamed.
-It's commonly served with soy sauce, calamansi, and chili garlic oil.
+- Siomai: Steamed dumplings made with ground pork, shrimp, and vegetables like singkamas (jicama) or mushrooms, wrapped in wonton wrappers.

 - Arroz Caldo: Similar to Chinese congee, this rice porridge is cooked with chicken, ginger, and garlic.